Sir Bradley Wiggins says he '100% did not cheat' after damning MPs' report

 "I don't run the team, I don't run the logistics of the team, I was busy doing my job that I was paid to do."

-Wiggins denied there were any injections involved and said he was treated later on that evening with "fluimicil with a nebuliser".
+Wiggins denied there were any injections involved and said he was treated later on that evening with "fluimucil with a nebuliser".

 He added: "I didn't even know there was a package until I was asked about it.
-It has become such a mess - it is ludicrous.
+It has become such a mess - it is ludicrous."

-"Had I had the injection, it would have shown up in my urine a week later at the national road race."

-Wiggins in fact won the British national road race title on 26 June 2011, two weeks after the last day of the Dauphine on 12 June.